-- G. Designated Securities Investment Portfolio In 2022 WSTIP invested \$10,000,000 in U.S. Treasury Notes held in a segregated investment account established per an agreement with TCT The U.S. Treasury Notes matured June 30, 2023 and no additional Treasury Notes were purchased. - H. Investments Measured at Fair Value WSTIP measures and reports investments at fair value using the valuation input hierarchy established by GASB 72 as follows:

-Level 1 - Pricing inputs are observable inputs such as quoted prices, available in active markets, for identical assets or liabilities on the date of measurement.

-Level 2 - Pricing inputs are either directly or indirectly observable inputs available in active markets as of the measurement date.

-Level 3 - Pricing inputs are unobservable inputs used in cases where financial instruments are considered illiquid, with no significant market activity and little or no pricing information on the date of measurement.
+- G. Investments Measured at Fair Value WSTIP measures and reports investments at fair value using the valuation input hierarchy established by GASB 72 as follows: - Level 1 Pricing inputs are observable inputs such as quoted prices, available in active markets, for identical assets or liabilities on the date of measurement. - Level 2 Pricing inputs are either directly or indirectly observable inputs available in active markets as of the measurement date. - Level 3 Pricing inputs are unobservable inputs used in cases where financial instruments are considered illiquid, with no significant market activity and little or no pricing information on the date of measurement.

+Investments measured at fair value for year ended December 31, 2024 was as follows:

-Fair Va lue Measurement s Using Investments by Fair Value Level Active Markets for Identical Assets Significant Other Observable Inputs Significant Unobservable Inputs Туре Entity Fair Value (Level 1) (Level 2) (Level 3) Investment Pool Thurston County Investment Pool - TCIP 16,115,396 16,115,396 Managed Portfolio WA Office of the State Treasurer - SMA 15,564,557 15,564,557 Total Investments Total Investments Measured at Fair Value 31,679,953 \$- \$ 31,679,953 \$- Investments Not M leasured at Fair Value (not subject to fair val ue hierarchy) Туре Entity An nortized Cost • Investment Pool WA Office of the State Treasurer - LGIP 31,485,932 • Total Investments as of December 31, 2023 \$ 63,165,885
+Fair Val lue Measurement s Using Investments by Fair Value Level Active Markets for Identical Assets Significant Other Observable Inputs Significant Unobservable Inputs Type Entity Fair Value (Level 1) (Level 2) (Level 3) Investment Pool Thurston County Investment Pool - TCIP 8,231,176 8,231,176 Managed Portfolio WA Office of the State Treasurer - SMA 36,757,627 36,757,627 Total Investments Measured at Fair Value \$ 44,988,803 \$ - \$ 44,988,803 \$ - Investments Not Me asured at Fair Value (not subject to fair /alu ie hierarchy) Туре Entity An nortized Cost Investment Pool WA Office of the State Treasurer - LGIP 27,818,254 • Total Investments by Amortized Cost \$ 27,818,254 Total Investments a Total Investments as of December 31, 2024